huggingface/blog/fine-tune-whisper-multilingual-asr.md

 !pip install gradio
 ```

-We strongly advise you to upload model checkpoints directly the [🤗 Hub](https://huggingface.co/)
+We strongly advise you to upload model checkpoints directly the [Hugging Face Hub](https://huggingface.co/)
 whilst training.
 The Hub provides:
 - Integrated version control: you can be sure that no model checkpoint is lost during training.
 - Tensorboard logs: track important metrics over the course of training.